vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 136 to 140

 ## CHAPTER XIV.
 The marks or signs by which one can recognise that one is in the proper state or nishti
-Signs of steadfastness in regard to (1) tattva, (2) hita or upāya and (3) purushärtha or goal of attainment; the consequence of the knowledge of this steadfastness.
+Signs of steadfastness in regard to (1) tattva, (2) hita or upāya and (3) purushārtha or goal of attainment; the consequence of the knowledge of this steadfastness.
 141 to 146

 ## CHAPTER XV.
 The manner in which one should conduct oneself after prapatti
 Reflection on Bhagavan and His attributes; the com panionship of those who are solely and exclusively devoted to Bhagavad ; consciousness of one's helplessness; service to archā; gratefulness to Bhagavad; wbat ought to be done and what ought not to be done with the mind, the speech and the body.